Blogs

 It’s difficult to determine how many lone workers die each year.
 This is because some fatalities will happen while an employee is completing a task alone, however, they may not necessarily have been classed as a “lone worker”.

-For example, the HSE recently reported 39 fatalities in the construction industry between 2020 and 2021 which amounts to 27% of all workplace fatalities within this period.
+For example, the HSE reported 39 fatalities in the construction industry which amounts to 27% of all workplace fatalities within this period.

 Even though the perception may be that construction workers generally work alongside others, due to the scale of construction sites, some of these fatalities may have occurred while the worker was carrying out a task in a remote area of the site.